-Place your baby on their side or stomach while holding or closely supervising them.
-Do not place a baby younger than 12 months to sleep on their belly unsupervised.
+Place your baby on their Side or Stomach while holding or closely supervising them.
+Do not place your baby to sleep on their belly unsupervised.

-Gently swing or jiggle your baby from side to side.
+Gently Swing or jiggle your baby from side to side.
 Never shake a baby.
 This movement should be done gently and should not be attempted if feeling angry or frustrated.

-Give your baby a pacifier to suck on.
+Give your baby a pacifier to Suck on.

-In addition to the 5 S's many parents and pediatricians suggest the following strategies:
+In addition to the 5 S's, many parents and pediatricians suggest the following strategies:

-- Put your baby in a baby carrier or sling and walk around. - Take your baby for a drive. - Give your baby a warm bath (while supervised). - Give your baby skin-to-skin contact. - Make eye contact with your baby and gently kiss or nuzzle them. - Take your baby outside.
+- Put your baby in a baby carrier or sling and walk around. - Take your baby for a drive. - Give your baby a warm bath (while supervised). - Give your baby skin-to-skin contact. - Make eye contact with your baby and gently kiss or nuzzle them.

 It is important to be aware of your own feelings while trying to calm a crying baby.
 Most parents will have moments when they feel angry and overwhelmed by their baby's crying.
-If you feel this way, it will be harder to soothe your baby and you may even risk hurting them.
+If you feel this way, it will be harder to sooth your baby and you may even risk hurting them.
 It is always okay to put your baby down in a safe place for a few minutes, and walk away if you are overwhelmed.